33eyes/trackers-analysis/02_set_research_questions.md

 - What are the potential ways you could use the knowledge you are trying to learn?
 How will it help you?
 Can it help others?
 - Are there pre-existing answers or research done to answer your question?
 If yes, why are those answers or research not enough for you?
 What can you add to the existing answers?

-#### Example research goal
+#### Example: my research goal
 My research goal is to understand better how my wellness habits affect how well I feel.
 This research goal is intentionally broad, which gives me lots of room to refine it after I review the potential data sources available to me.
 Throughout this guide, I will use this research goal as an example.

+### Review potential data sources
+Now that you have a general research goal, consider your potential data sources.
+What data do you need for your research goal?
+Let your research goal guide you to the relevant data, and not vice versa.

+#### Guiding questions for this data review:
+- What kind of data is available?
+- What is the format of the data?
+- For time series data, what are the frequency and date ranges of the data?
+- Does the data appear to have lots of missing values?
+- Is this data relevant to the research goal?
+How can it help investigate the research goal?
+- Is this data enough for the research goal?
+If not, what information is missing?

+#### Review your health tracker data download
+One obvious potential data source for your health tracker data research project is, of course, your health tracker data download.
+However, it might not be enough to meet your research goal.
+In that case, you need to consider additional data sources.

+#### Example: reviewing my Fitbit data download
+In this example, I'll use my own Fitbit tracker data download and my research goal.
+If you use a Fitbit tracker, you can download your Fitbit data using [these instructions](https://help.fitbit.com/articles/en_US/Help_article/1133.htm) and follow along the steps in [this notebook](https://github.com/33eyes/trackers-analysis/blob/main/01_data_review.ipynb).
+My research goal is to understand better how my wellness habits affect how well I feel.
+In this data review step, I want to see if my Fitbit tracker data can help me investigate my research goal.

+I have a basic Fitbit tracker, the Inspire HR, and a free Fitbit account.
+My data download contains the following data:
+- Physical Activity
+- Sleep
+- Menstrual Health

+Your health tracker data may be very different, of course.